SmileyLlama: Modifying Large Language Models for Directed Chemical Space Exploration: Introduction

 \section{Introduction}

-Chemical Language Models (CLMs)\cite{grisoni_chemical_2023} trained on string representations such as Simplified Molecular-Input Line-Entry System (SMILES) \cite{smiles} and SELF-referencIng Embedded Strings (SELFIES) \cite{selfies} have emerged as a useful tool for \textit{de novo} generation of molecules, best exemplified by molecules relevant to pharmaceutical applications and drug discovery\cite{mol-gen-bg0, mol-gen-bg1, mol-gen-bg2, mol-gen-bg3, mol-gen-bg4, mol-gen-bg5}.
-Nearly all CLMs for molecular generation have been trained from scratch on large quantities of data such as ChEMBL\cite{gaulton_ChEMBL_2012} and ZINC\cite{Tingle2023} and using different model architectures, including variational autoencoders\cite{VAE2018}, recurrent neural networks (RNNs) long short term memory (LSTM) cells \cite{lstm, mol-gen-rnn}, generative pre-trained transformers (GPTs)\cite{gpt, mol-gen-gpt0} and structured state space sequence (S4) models\cite{s4, Ozcelik2024s4}.
-In addition, CLMs have achieved advances in chemical generation tasks through further downstream optimization of molecules with additional training or different model frameworks.\cite{mol-gen-bg3, mol-gen-bg4, mol-gen-gpt1, mol-opt1, iminer} A recent such example is the iMiner algorithm that operates on SELFIES and uses deep reinforcement learning (RL) with real-time 3D docking to generate molecules with high potential for inhibiting protein targets.\cite{iminer}
+Chemical Language Models (CLMs)\cite{grisoni} trained on string representations such as Simplified Molecular-Input Line-Entry System (SMILES)\cite{smiles} and SELF-referencIng Embedded Strings (SELFIES)\cite{selfies} have emerged as a useful tool for \textit{de novo} generation of molecules, best exemplified by molecules relevant to pharmaceutical applications and drug discovery\cite{mol-gen-bg2, mol-gen-bg3, mol-gen-bg4}.
+Nearly all CLMs for molecular generation have been trained from scratch on large quantities of data such as ChEMBL\cite{gaulton_ChEMBL_2012} and ZINC\cite{Tingle2023} and using different model architectures, including variational autoencoders\cite{VAE2018}, recurrent neural networks (RNNs)\cite{mol-gen-rnn}, generative pre-trained transformers (GPTs)\cite{gpt} and structured state space sequence (S4) models\cite{Ozcelik2024s4}.
+In addition, CLMs have achieved advances in chemical generation tasks through further downstream optimization of molecules with additional training or different model frameworks.\cite{mol-gen-gpt1,iminer}